Education & Training

 Imaging Physics Clinical Residency Program - Our CAMPEP-accredited Residency Program in Diagnostic Imaging Physics is a two-year clinical training program for medical physicists who intend to work in diagnostic imaging physics.
 We also offer a hybrid program, combining two years of postdoctoral research with the two-year residency training program.
 Both the residency and the hybrid program meet the clinical experience requirements of the American Board of Radiology for board certification.

-Postdoctoral Fellows Program - The Postdoctoral Fellows Program offers opportunities for talented scientists to enhance their research skills by collaborating with an individual faculty member to work on specific funded research projects for terms of up to five years.
+Postdoctoral Fellowships - Postdoctoral Fellowship opportunities are offered for talented scientists to enhance their research skills by collaborating with an individual faculty member to work on specific funded research projects for terms of up to five years.

 Special Course Offerings